apex/up/docs/04-configuration.md

 }
 ```

+Lambda timeout is implied from the [Reverse Proxy](#configuration.reverse_proxy) `timeout` setting.

+Lambda `memory` also scales the CPU, so for CPU-intensive APIS – or cases such as larger Node applications with many `require()`s – you may need to increase this value.
 View the [Lambda Pricing](https://aws.amazon.com/lambda/pricing/) page for more information regarding the `memory` setting.

-Lambda timeout is implied from the [Reverse Proxy](#configuration.reverse_proxy) `timeout` setting.
 Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!

 ## Hook Scripts